Why is My Monstera Transparent?

 Look at new growth and the junction between the leaf and the petiole – both the top and the bottom of the leaf.
 That’s where the pests like to hang out.

-If you’re not sure if there’s pests, spray your plant down with diluted neem oil just in case.
+If you’re not sure if there are pests, spray your plant down with diluted neem oil just in case.
 It can help prevent pests and it’s a nice way to clean your plants.

 Root damage is an innocuous little phrase, that’s a catchall for issues like: